 Quality of Sound: Excellent Audio Quality with great bass

-This headphone was the most effective in our noise isolation tests.
+This headphone was the most effective in our noise isolation tests (Along with the BoAt Rockerz 510).
 It managed to suppress the noises from the TV significantly.
 This is mainly due to the thickness of the ear cups’ padding.

 Build and Comfort: Premium design and build quality

-The Sony Extra Bass MDR-XB450AP being an on-ear headphone had ear cups that completely covered your ear and were second most comfortable headphones in this range.
+The Sony Extra Bass MDR-XB450AP being an on-ear headphone had ear cups that completely covered your ear and were comfortable for extended periods of listening.
 Listening to the XB450AP for more than 2 hours did not give us any strain on the ear.

 Sony has used quality materials on this headphones.
 Be it the padding, the tangle-free cables or the outer body of the headphone, all of them felt much better than the other headphones we tested.
 The better build quality does add some weight to the product but you don't feel uncomfortable with the weight.
 Having flat cables completely prevents it from getting tangled.
 Despite actively trying to tangle the cable, we couldn't do it.
 This was further confirmed by lack of complaints about the cable quality or durability from online reviews.